UcarLab/AMULET/README.md

 `--iscellidx` The column index (counting from 0) of the CSV file barcode to cell id map for determining if the barcode corresponds to a cell.
 (Default: 9)

+`--mapqthresh` Threshold for filtering low map quality reads (<= comparison).
+(Default: 30)

 Examples:

-`ATACDoubletDetector.sh --bambc CB --bcidx 1 /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_autosomes.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`
+`AMULET.sh --bambc CB --bcidx 1 /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_autosomes.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`

-`ATACDoubletDetector.sh --bcidx 1 --cellidx 2 --iscellidx 3 /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_autosomes.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`
+`AMULET.sh --bcidx 1 --cellidx 2 --iscellidx 3 /path/to/possorted.bam /path/to/singlecell.csv /path/to/human_autosomes.txt /path/to/repeatfilter.bed /path/to/output/ /path/to/shellscript/`

-## Running overlap counter and doublet detection independently ##
+## Running overlap counter and multiplet detection independently ##

+### Fragment File Overlap Counter (Detect overlaps from .tsv/.txt/.tsv.gz/.txt.gz using Python) ###

+To run the fragment overlap counter, use `python3 FragmentFileOverlapCounter.py` and provide the following input arguments:

+`FRAGMENTFILE` Path to the fragment file (e.g., fragments.tsv.gz from CellRanger)

+`BCMAP` Path to a barcode to cell_id map in CSV format (e.g., singlecell.csv from CellRanger)

+`CHRLIST` Path to the list of chromosomes to use for the analysis (e.g., human_autosomes.txt)

+`OUTDIR` Path to an existing output directory to write output files.

+Example:

+`python3 FragmentFileOverlapCounter.py BAMFILE BCMAP CHRLIST OUTDIR`

+Optional Arguments:

+`--expectedoverlap`    Expected number of reads overlapping.
+(Default: 2)

+`--maxinsertsize` The maximum insert size (in bp) between read pairs.
+(Default: 900)

+`--startbases` The amount of bases add to the start position.
+(Default: 0)

+`--endbases` The amount of bases to add to the end position (can be negative).
+(Default: 0)

-### Overlap Counter (Java) ###
+### BAM Overlap Counter (Detect overlaps from BAM using Java) ###

 To run the overlap counter jar file, use `java -jar snATACOverlapCounter.jar` and provide the following input arguments: